Michael DiPietro

-Michael DiPietro (born June 9, 1999) is a Canadian professional ice hockey goaltender currently playing for the Maine Mariners of the ECHL as a prospect to the Boston Bruins of the National Hockey League (NHL).
-He was selected by the Canucks in the third round (64th overall) of the 2017 NHL Entry Draft, and played 3 games with them between 2019 and 2022, mainly playing with their minor league affiliates.
+Michael DiPietro (born June 9, 1999) is a Canadian professional ice hockey goaltender for the Providence Bruins of the American Hockey League (AHL) while under contract to the Boston Bruins of the National Hockey League (NHL).
+He was selected in the third round, 64th overall, by the Vancouver Canucks in the 2017 NHL entry draft.

 Playing career

 DiPietro began playing hockey as a defenceman until he was nine years old when he switched to goaltender after watching his step-brother play the position.

-Prior to being drafted into the OHL, DiPietro played with the Sun County Panthers Minor Midget AAA team.
+Before being drafted into the OHL, DiPietro played with the Sun County Panthers Minor Midget AAA team.
 During the 2014–15 season, DiPietro played in 21 games and posted a .862 save percentage.

 DiPietro was drafted in the second round, 23rd overall, by the Windsor Spitfires in the 2015 OHL Draft.
 During his rookie season, DiPietro had a 16–8–1 record while posting a save percentage of .912.
-He was awarded the F. W. "Dinty" Moore Trophy at the conclusion of his rookie year for being the rookie goaltender with the best goals against average, becoming the first Spitfires player to ever win the award.
+He was awarded the F. W. "Dinty" Moore Trophy after his rookie year for being the rookie goaltender with the best goals-against average, becoming the first Spitfires player to ever win the award.
 He was also named to the OHL First All-Rookie Team.

-In his sophomore year, DiPietro helped guide the Spitfires to a Memorial Cup victory, posting a .932 save percentage during Windsor’s championship win.
+In his sophomore year, DiPietro helped guide the Spitfires to a Memorial Cup victory, posting a .932 save percentage during Windsor's championship win.
 For his efforts, DiPietro was awarded the Hap Emms Memorial Trophy, named to the Memorial Cup All-Star Team and the OHL Third All-Star Team.

 After two successful seasons, scouts started to take notice.
 Bill Sloan, Head Scout South of the Mason Dixon, was quick to note his potential.
-As such, prior to his junior season, DiPietro was drafted 64th overall by the Vancouver Canucks in the 2017 NHL Entry Draft.
+As such, before his junior season, DiPietro was drafted 64th overall by the Vancouver Canucks in the 2017 NHL entry draft.
 Unsigned by the Canucks, DiPietro rejoined the Spitfires for the 2017–18 season.
 In his junior season, DiPietro posted a 29–21–3–1 record with seven shutouts and a .910 save percentage.
 For his efforts, DiPietro was named OHL Goaltender of the Year and to the OHL First All-Star Team.

 On May 31, 2018, the Canucks signed DiPietro to a three-year entry-level contract.
 DiPietro began the 2018–19 season in the OHL after attending Canucks training camp.
 On October 28, after a 4–1 win over the Owen Sound Attack, DiPietro set a Spitfires franchise record for most wins in Spitfires history with his 79th.
 DiPietro started the 2018–19 season with the Spitfires, posting a .920 save percentage in 21 starts.
 On December 4, he was traded to the Ottawa 67's in exchange for Egor Afanaseyev and drafts picks ranging from 2019 to 2023.